Enjoy A Better Life Living In Northern Cyprus

 For example, before the 1974 conflict, the land that Larnaca International Airport is now constructed on belonged to a Turkish Cypriot family.

-As a foreigner you may have absolutely no desire to get involved with this in-fighting as it really is none of your business.
-In which case, rent property or buy a home with the ‘right type’ of indisputable title deeds!
+As a foreigner, you may have absolutely no desire to get involved with this in-fighting as it really is none of your business.
+In which case, rent a property or buy a home with the ‘right type’ of indisputable title deeds.

 The majority of local citizens who are not self-employed or working in a family run business work for the state – with more government jobs available than in any other sector.